chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 * Additional Topics
 * Chef Development and Further Resources

-.notes If this is a normal 3 days Chef Fundamentals class, then this agenda is applicable.
-Additional topics include: Environments, LWRPs, Reporting.
+.notes Additional topics include: Environments, LWRPs, Plugins, Reporting.
+This also may include questions asked during the course that have not been covered.

 # Agenda: Hack Day